Gandosha/HaGashash/README.md

 # HaGashash
-*A concurrent basic script scanner that relies on Nmap, CeWL, Gobuster and Nikto.*
+A concurrent basic script scanner that relies on Nmap, CeWL, Gobuster and Nikto.
+The tool outputs files in target's directory that can be useful for further enumeration / exploitation.

 **Tested on:**
 - Kali linux x64 2018.4